 Sharing photos and videos to your desktop is a simple three step process.
 First, you need to enable the web access within the app.
 Then, type the URL given to you by the app into your web browser and enter your previously chosen password.
 Finally, transfer all selected media files from your iOS device to your PC.

-Cloud storage services, such as iCloud, which is already available for all iPhone users, Dropbox, or Amazon Prime Photo, are not only a great way how to securely back up your files, but they also excel when it comes to automatic synchronization of all photos and videos that you take with your iPhone.
+Cloud storage services, such as iCloud, Dropbox, or Amazon Prime Photo, are not only a great way how to securely back up your files, but they also excel when it comes to automatic synchronization of all photos and videos that you take with your iPhone.
+That means that they're automatically sync'd with the Cloud, and are thus accessible on your PC almost instantly after.

 The latest version of the Windows operating system can import photos and videos from your Camera Roll, and you won’t need anything else besides a USB cable.